 Freeze-Dried Meal Tip

 When backpacking, ounces add up to pounds.
 Manufactured freeze-dried meals typically come with a silica packet in them to keep them fresh.
 They also have about 1″ of packaging on the top to seal them above the resealable zipper bag.
 We typically remove both of these before heading out on the trail.
-An added benefit to doing this is removing all the air from inside the packaging as well.
-To make sure they stay closed we typically fold over the zipper area to creese the packaging and add one small piece of scotch tape across the middle of the fold.
+An added benefit to doing this is that you can remove all the air from inside the packaging as well.
+To make sure they stay closed we typically fold over the zipper area to crease the packaging and add one small piece of scotch tape across the middle of the fold.
 When packed into a dry bag or bear canister the package will not open.

 Best Backpacking Meals Reviews